Neo-fascism: Russia

 In 1990, Vladimir Zhirinovsky founded the Liberal Democratic Party of Russia.
-Its leader opposes democratic values, the rights of man, a multiparty system, and the rule of law.
+Its leader opposes democratic values, human rights, a multiparty system, and the rule of law.
 Encyclopedia Britannica considers Zhirinovsky to be a neo-fascist.
 Zhirinovsky endorsed the forcible re-occupation of Lithuania, Latvia, and Estonia, and suggested nuclear waste should be dumped there.
 During the First Chechen War in the mid-1990s, he advocated hitting some Chechen villages with tactical nuclear weapons.

 The Russian National Unity was a paramilitary organization which was founded by Alexander Barkashov in 1990.
 It used a left-pointed swastika and emphasizes the "primary importance" of Russian blood.
 Concerning Adolf Hitler, the organizations's leader Barkashov declared: "I consider [Hitler] a great hero of the German nation and of all white races.
 He succeeded in inspiring the entire nation to fight against degradation and the washing away of national values."
 Before it was banned in 1999, and breakup in late 2000, the group estimated to have had approximately 20,000 to 25,000 members.
 Alexander Barkashov along with other members of the Russian National Unity have engaged in religious activities and pro-Russian activism in the Russian-Ukrainian War.

+Serbia

+A neo-fascist organization in Serbia was Obraz, which was banned on 12 June 2012 by the Constitutional Court of Serbia.

+Earlier, on 18 June 1990, Vojislav Šešelj organized the Serbian Chetnik Movement (SČP) though it was not permitted official registration due to its obvious Chetnik identification.
+On 23 February 1991, it merged with the National Radical Party (NRS), establishing the Serbian Radical Party (SRS) with Šešelj as president and Tomislav Nikolić as vice president.
+It was a Chetnik party, oriented towards neo-fascism with a striving for the territorial expansion of Serbia.